Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample9_RecognizeCustomEntities.md

 ## Recognizing custom entities in a single or multiple documents

-To recognize custom entities in a single or multiple documents, set up a `RecognizeCustomEntitiesAction` and call `StartAnalyzeActionsAsync` on the documents.
+To recognize custom entities in documents, set up a `RecognizeCustomEntitiesAction` and call `StartAnalyzeActionsAsync` on the documents.
 The result is a Long Running operation of type `AnalyzeActionsOperation` which polls for the results from the API.
 You can use [Azure language studio][azure_language_studio] to train custom models.

 ```C# Snippet:RecognizeCustomEntitiesActionAsync
 // Get input document.